fmartinou/whats-up-docker/docs/ui/images.md

 ## Images

-This view list  all the watched images.
+This view lists all the watched images and allow to trigger searches for updates.

 ![image](./images.png)